 It doesn’t necessarily mean something is wrong if a girl’s period isn’t regular at first.
-Especially in the first two years of menstruation, it’s common for periods to deviate from the strict cycle of every four weeks or even to skip a month.
+In the first two years of menstruation, it’s common for periods to deviate from the strict cycle of every four weeks or even to skip a month.

-But pay attention to menstrual pain if it’s excessive, Vash-Margita says.
-Some pain with periods is normal, but girls should be able to manage routine cramps with over-the-counter pain medicines.
+But pay attention to menstrual pain if it’s excessive.
+Some pain with periods is normal, but girls should be able to manage routine cramps with over-the-counter pain medicines, according to Dendrinos.

-Just as you would seek out a cardiologist for a heart condition, it is recommended that parents seek out a pediatric and adolescent gynecologist if their daughter has recurring issues or if they have concerns about her development.
+Just as you would seek out a cardiologist for a heart condition, it’s recommended that parents seek out a pediatric and adolescent gynecologist if their daughter has recurring issues or if they have concerns about her development.